But Jesus called them to him, saying, “Let the children come to me,

 I mentioned in my last post of 2024 I faced health challenges throughout the year.
 A neurologist diagnosed me with a damaged nerve condition called Peripheral Neuropathy in February 2024.
 While this condition continues, I do not allow it to hold me back.

 I am prone as a man to frailties of human nature, like physical vulnerabilities.
 I am getting older and not as spry as when I enjoyed my twenties or thirties.
-This, however, is no reason to quit or crawl into a corner and let the world go by… You see, I have promise to keep.
+This, however, is no reason to quit or crawl into a corner and let the world go by… You see, I have a promise to keep.

 What is in my hand?...The tears of grandparents who need a voice